Birinder1469/BirinderSingh_Blog/_posts/2020-09-25-BigData_ProcessingUsingSpark.md

 But what is it that Spark is doing to get complex processing run on such high amount of datasets.
 The answer lies in parallelization.

-Let us understand with an example, lets say if I am given a task to count the M&Ms in the gif box which I got on my birthday, I can do it pretty easily right.
+Let us understand with an example, let's say if I am given a task to count the M&Ms in a gift box which I got on my birthday, I can do it pretty easily, right.
 This is same as when you have a usual CSV file such as the infamous Titanic dataset which we can easily handle with the Pandas and do the manipulations.
-On the other hand if now I am given a task to count the number of M&Ms in the store next to my house, I will hesitate a bit but after spending a day or two dedicatedly I can do it.
+On the other hand if now I am given a task to count the number of M&Ms in the store next to my house, I will hesitate a bit but after spending a day or two dedicatedly, I can do it.
 It is slow but still something I can handle.
 Now if I am asked to count the number of M&Ms in every store in Vancouver, I give up right away.
-I cannot handle this task myself, what I can do instead is call all my UBC friends to go to the stores near their house and give me a count of M&Ms. In the end what I will do it collect all the counts from all my UBC friends and sum them all.
+I cannot handle this task myself, what I can do instead is call all my UBC friends to go to the stores near their house and give me a count of M&Ms. In the end what I will do is collect all the counts from all my UBC friends and sum them all.

 **M&Ms in my gift box**